 Revolut Tax Strategy

-Revolut’s approach to tax supports our UK tax strategy and is published in compliance with Finance Act 2016 s161 Schedule 19.
-This approach to tax is relevant for the financial year ending 31 December 2021.
-The tax strategy has been reviewed and agreed by the Board of Directors.
+Revolut’s approach to tax supports our UK tax strategy and is published in compliance with paragraph 16 (2) Schedule 19 of the Finance Act 2016.
+This approach to tax is relevant for the financial year ending 31 December 2023.
+The tax strategy has been presented to, reviewed and agreed by the Board of Directors.

 Approach to Tax Risk Management